 Honor Band Competition Rules and Entry

-Honor Band entry process is normally February 1–March 1 each year.
+Honor Band entry process is February 1–March 1 each year.

 The concept of the Honor Band originated during the term of Joe Frank, Sr., who served as Band Division Chair from 1958 to 1960.
 The purpose was twofold.
 Many educators believed that through the process of hearing and observing the results of quality teaching, directors could develop their own instructional skills to a higher level.
 In addition, selection of an honor band in each classification recognized communities and school systems that successfully supported music in education through their instrumental music programs.